MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-TenantAllowBlockListItems.md

 # Get-TenantAllowBlockListItems

 ## SYNOPSIS
+**Note**: The features described in this topic are in Preview, are subject to change, and are not available in all organizations.

 This cmdlet is available only in the cloud-based service.

 Use the Get-TenantAllowBlockListItems cmdlet to view entries in the Allowed/Blocked List in the Security & Compliance Center.